Is Your Home an Asset or Liability?

 There is at least one other legitimate definition or “sense” of liability.
 In a broader sense, a liability is anything that puts an individual at a disadvantage.
 Yes, debt is a liability, both financially and generally.
 You may love your children, but if they’re chronic behavior problems, they may be a liability.

 If you own a business that makes millions of dollars each year — and wouldn’t that be nice — chances are you could sell that business if you need to, and command a very high price.
 That business is a good example of an asset (even if the business itself contains assets such as buildings and liabilities such as debt).
-But if that business is legally risky, and there is possibility of being arrested for operating it, you could argue that the business is a liability to your ability to continue living freely.
+But if that business is legally risky, and there is a possibility of being arrested for operating it, you could argue that the business is a liability to your ability to continue living freely.

 Once you start looking at the big picture, the line between asset and liability, usually neatly drawn down the center of the balance sheet, looks a little fuzzier.